mmikulic212/mcssmapi/README.md

 For use the module you need to have:
 - CCO/Cisco.com Account
 - Valid Smart Account (SA) and Virtual Account in CSSM
-- IOS-XE devices with Smart Licensing enalbed image version (>16.10.1)
+- IOS-XE devices with Smart Licensing enabled image version (>16.10.1)
 - Generated API access (Client ID and Client Secret)

 ## Installation